Out of the Furnace: Plot

 Petty and Rodney meet DeGroat in his stronghold in the Ramapo Mountains.
 Rodney is instructed to intentionally lose.
-During the fight, Rodney nearly knocks out his opponent, but then takes a dive.
+During the fight, he nearly knocks out his opponent but then takes a dive.
 After the fight, DeGroat asks for the rest of his loan, but Petty reminds him they had agreed that this fight made them even.
 However, DeGroat and his men ambush Petty and Rodney on the drive home.
 Claiming he does not consider his debt paid, DeGroat kills Petty and has Rodney dragged into the woods and killed as well.
 Unbeknownst to anyone, Petty's cell phone had fallen onto the car seat, accidentally connecting to his bartender Dan's voicemail and recording DeGroat murdering Petty.

-That night, Russell finds a letter from Rodney, stating that this will be his last fight and that he wants to work with Russell at the mill.
+That night, Russell finds a letter from Rodney, stating that this will be his last fight and he wants to work with Russell at the mill.
 Wesley informs Russell about Rodney's disappearance, and Russell and his uncle, Red, set off to find him.
-In DeGroat's town, Russell and Red are stopped by a Bergen County deputy sheriff, who informs them that DeGroat's men would kill them if they knew why the two were in town, and, as a favor to Wesley, he will escort them to the state line rather than searching and arresting them for illegally carrying concealed weapons.
+In DeGroat's town, Russell and Red are stopped by a Bergen County deputy sheriff, who informs them that DeGroat's men would kill them if they knew why the two were in town, and, as a favor to Wesley, he will escort them to the state line rather than arresting them for illegally carrying concealed weapons.

 Upon returning to the mill, Wesley visits Russell and confirms Rodney's death.
 Russell goes to Petty's office, finds a phone number for DeGroat, and calls him without identifying himself, enticing him to come to collect Petty's debt.

-At the bar, Russell sabotages DeGroat's van to prevent his escape and confronts him.
-He stalks and shoots DeGroat twice.
-Russell informs DeGroat that he is Rodney's brother, as Wesley approaches the field in a squad car.
-Wesley pleads for Russell to put down his gun, but Russell proceeds to carefully aim his hunting rifle and shoots DeGroat in the back of the head.
-The film cuts to a pensive Russell sitting at home at the dining table, suggesting that Wesley had arranged matters so that Russell avoided prison.
+At the bar, Russell sabotages DeGroat's van to prevent his escape and shoots DeGroat twice.
+Russell informs DeGroat that he is Rodney's brother as Wesley approaches the field in a squad car.
+Wesley pleads for Russell to put down his gun, but Russell shoots DeGroat in the back of the head.
+The film cuts to a pensive Russell sitting at home at the dining table, suggesting that Wesley had arranged matters so that he avoided prison.